The AiF supports Research and Development in SMEs

 Public funding of R&D activities is a very good investment in the international competitiveness of Germany.
 Every funding euro is multiply complimented by industrial R&D expenses.
 Hence, the AiF is a competent and committed partner to both public funding agencies and innovative companies in order to strengthen the German economy.

-In 2020, the AiF has disbursed about 5.5 million euros of public funding, in particular on behalf of the Federal Ministry of Economic Affairs and Energy.
+In 2020, the AiF has disbursed about 5.5 million euros of public funding, in particular on behalf of the Federal Ministry for Economic Affairs and Climate Action.
 Since its foundation in 1954, the AiF has disbursed more than 13 billion euros in funding for over 240,000 research projects for SMEs.